RASHIKHANAP/SecURL/README.md

-# Link Lock
+# SecURL

 [Password-protect URLs using AES in the browser.](https://Rashikhanap.github.io/SecURL)

-Link Lock now supports secure, hidden bookmarks via bookmark knocking!
+SecURL now supports secure, hidden bookmarks via bookmark knocking!
 Read more [here](https://Rashikhanap.github.io/projects/hidden-bookmarks).

 ## About

-Link Lock is a tool for encrypting and decrypting URLs.
+SecURL is a tool for encrypting and decrypting URLs.
 When a user visits an encrypted URL, they will be prompted for a password.
-If the password is correct, Link Lock retrieves the original URL and then redirects there.
+If the password is correct, SecURL retrieves the original URL and then redirects there.
 Otherwise, an error is displayed.
 Users can also add hints to display near the password prompt.